jvanbuel/flowrs/README.md

 ![flowrs_logo](./image/README/1683789045509.png)

-Flowrs is a TUI application for Apache Airflow.
-It allows you to monitor, inspect and trigger Airflow DAGs from the comforts of your terminal.
-It is written with the Rust [ratatui](https://github.com/tui-rs-revival/ratatui) framework, using `crossterm` as the backend.
+Flowrs is a TUI application for [Apache Airflow](https://airflow.apache.org/).
+It allows you to monitor, inspect and manage Airflow DAGs from the comforts of your terminal.
+It is build with the [ratatui](https://ratatui.rs/) library.

 ![flowrs demo](./vhs/flowrs.gif)